Benny-/DoubleDraw/README.md

 DoubleDraw
 =============

+**This project is abandoned.
+If you would like to take it over, please send me a message.**

 DoubleDraw allows multiple people to work collaboratively on a vector drawing.
 A possible outdated or unstable example may or may not run [here](http://dd.bennyjacobs.nl:5100/room/test).
 This project aims to create a pure HTML5 vector editor as a response to Microsoft's decision for the next version of Windows™ to disallow any native applications.

 <!-- Ok, that part about windows was a lie. -->